ndavis26/ME-405-Term-Proj/README.md

 # Software

+The software used will be covered briefly here but will be discussed more extensively within the Doxygen documentation.

 Due to the sequential nature of the dueling procedure, the device can be coded using a single task with multiple states instead of cotasking.
 The currently working version of main is *main_v2.py*, which uses this single task implementation.
 However, there is also the cotask version of the file, *main.py*.
-This version of main (main.py) is not fully debugged and still has issues, so main_v2.py is the used file for demonstration.
+This version of main (main.py) is not fully debugged and still has issues, so main_v2.py is the used file for demonstration and will be the software discussed within the documentation.

-The dueling is completed in 6 repeating steps, besides intialization:
+The dueling is completed in 6 repeating steps, besides intialization.
+The peripheral(s) used during the step are shown in italics:

-1. Wait for button press
+1. Wait for button press.
-2. Wait 5 seconds
+2. Wait 5 seconds.
-3. Check current position of opponent
+3. Check current position of opponent. *-IR camera*
-4. Turn to aim at opponent
+4. Turn to aim at opponent. *-Motor*
-5. Fire
+5. Fire. *-Servo, Flywheels*
-6. Turn back around and reset to Step 1.
+6. Turn back around and reset to Step 1. *-Motor*

-The full Doxygen documentation can be found [here](https://ndavis26.github.io/ME-405-Term-Proj/)
+The full Doxygen documentation can be found [here](https://ndavis26.github.io/ME-405-Term-Proj/).